 The cards on the tracking page we not easy to scan

 Rename to thinking traps and add a set of slides explaining each distortion

 Introduce characters for different moods so users can review their history at a glance.

 After completing two rounds of user testing and evolving the usability of the app I was ready to establish a visual identity.
 A visual identity is a unique set of visual elements that represent a product’s vision and values.

 After reviewing our research and persona I developed a list of adjectives my brand embodies:

 Using these adjectives, I search for inspiration and created a mood board that inspired the colour palette and typography choices.

 When considering the type choices I was looking for something legible, modern and functional.
 I decided on Proxima Nova because it has a large font family.
-Geometric sans serifs are not only legible, they feel modern, friendly, and functional.
+Geometric sans serifs are not only legible, they feel contemporary and functional.

 After exploring some different concepts and iterations I landed on the final logo.
-The outline of the head represents the user working through their emotions and analyzing their thoughts.
-The gears represent the movement of exercising their brain and shifting their mood.
+The outline of the head represents the user working through emotions and analyzing their thoughts.
+The gears represent the movement of exercising their brain.

 High Fidelity Prototype